-- The Work Health and Safety Act (Model WHS Act): which sets out health and safety responsibilities relevant to work. - The Work Health and Safety Regulations (Model WHS Regulations): which expand on the obligations imposed by the Model WHS Act and detail how certain sections of the Model WHS Act are to be complied with. - National Codes of Practice (Model WHS Codes): The Model WHS Codes provide practical guidance about how compliance with the obligations in the Model WHS Act and Model WHS Regulations may be achieved.
+- The Work Health and Safety Act (Model WHS Act): which sets out health and safety responsibilities relevant to work. - The Work Health and Safety Regulations (Model WHS Regulations): which expand on the obligations imposed by the Model WHS Act and detail how certain sections of the Model WHS Act are to be complied with. - National Codes of Practice (Model WHS Codes): The Codes provide practical guidance about how compliance with the obligations in the Model WHS Act and Regulations can be achieved.